-The chip shop, being the only shop open late into the evening was the shop, which was most directly affected by the problems.
+The chip shop, being the only premises open late into the evening was the premises, most directly affected by the problems.
 This in turn led to a decrease in shop takings.
-Residents, some of whom are elderly, were greatly intimidated by the large group of between 10-15 youths who would loiter both in/outside the shop blocking the entrance and consequently, they gave the shop a wide berth.
-For some of the elderly residents, the shop provided the only means of a hot meal.
+Residents, some of whom are elderly, were greatly intimidated by the large group of between 10-15 youths who would loiter both in/outside the shop, blocking the entrance.
+Consequently, residents were reluctant to attend the shop and, for some of the elderly residents, the shop provided the only means of a daily hot meal.
 The owner reported seeing his passing trade customers driving by on seeing the group of youths.
-His takings were so bad he was considering selling up.
+His takings were so low he was considering selling up.
 Residents were also concerned that owner-occupiers may see a decline in their property prices, as a direct result of the ongoing problems.